What You'll Learn

 Keeping things manageable

-Back home in Oakland, California, Gross is earning some credits at community college, which will allow her to take fewer courses when she heads back to Vassar without jeopardizing her financial aid.
+Back home in Oakland, California, Gross is earning some credits at community college, to allow her to take fewer courses when she heads back to Vassar without jeopardizing her financial aid.
 She feels this is the only way she can keep things manageable.
 She says because community college is more flexible, it might be a good starting point for autistic students and is also a good Plan B.

 Greenburg agrees: “It’s a great way to try out the academics of college while being home-based.
 I might have been better off in a setting that was a little closer to home and didn’t take on quite as much beyond academics.
 Then I could have gradually moved to a setting where I’d have to live independently.”